France's Fabius says fight against Islamic State long-term

 PARIS French Foreign Minister Laurent Fabius said on Tuesday following talks between coalition countries fighting Islamic State that they were united in the combat against the group but acknowledged that the battle would be long.

-"We reaffirmed our unity and common determination to fight Islamic State, but we recognize it is a long-term battle," he told a news conference.
+"We reaffirmed our unity and common determination to fight Islamic State, but we recognise it is a long-term battle," he told a news conference.

 He said Iraqi Prime Minister Haider al-Abadi had also vowed to reconcile all strands of the country's society.